Robbie-Cook/bigiron.css/.github/CONTRIBUTING.md

 <br>

 > **Quickstart**:
-> 1. `yarn install` – install dependencies
+> 1. `npm install` – install dependencies
-> 2. `yarn dev` – start the dev server, make your changes
+> 2. `npm dev` – start the dev server, make your changes
-> 3. `yarn validate` – make sure your changes pass all tests
+> 3. `npm validate` – make sure your changes pass all tests
-> 4. `yarn changeset` – describe your changes for the changelog
+> 4. `npm changeset` – describe your changes for the changelog

 <br>